Tribler/utp4j/README.md

 #utp4j - Micro Transport Protocol for Java

-[uTP][tp] is a implementation of the [LEDBAT][ledbat] algorithm. uTP is a BitTorrent standard and build on top of UDP, as such, it implements its own mechanisms for reliable ordered delivery. utp4J is (still :() an experimental uTP implementation in Java, currently only suited for scientific purposes.
+[uTP][tp] is an implementation of the [LEDBAT][ledbat] algorithm. uTP is a BitTorrent standard and build on top of UDP, as such, it implements its own mechanisms for reliable ordered delivery. utp4J is (still :( ) an experimental uTP implementation in Java, currently only suited for scientific purposes.
 I wrote this library as a part of my Bsc thesis at the University of Zurich and i'd like to continue developing it with the intention of releasing a stable version some day.

 ## Interface
 utp4j follows the same approach like java.nio.
 If you ever have worked with nio, you will be familiar with utp4j soon.
 Developers only need to know about a few classes in order to use utp4j efficiently.